Toward Foundational Model for Sleep Analysis Using a Multimodal Hybrid Self-Supervised Learning Framework: Experiments

 \subsection{Evaluation Schema}

 Five-fold subject-group cross-validation was conducted to assess the performance of the methodologies.
 The evaluation framework was tailored for both SSL-based methodologies and supervised methodologies.
-The dataset was divided into three subsets: training, pre-training, and testing.
+The dataset was divided into three subsets: pre-training, training, and testing, with a distribution ratio of 7:2:1.
 The pre-trained group was used for unsupervised training of the SSL model without labels.
 The training group, consisting of a small subset of labeled data, was used for linear evaluation and fine-tuning.
 It involved attaching a downstream classifier to the SSL-trained network and completing downstream tasks.
 The test group was used for the final performance evaluation.
 The dataset was split into training and test subsets for supervised methodologies, with the test subset remaining consistent across both SSL-based and supervised methodologies.
-Three evaluation scenarios were implemented.
+Three evaluation scenarios were implemented (see Figure \ref{fig:figure1} (c)).
 Detailed descriptions of these scenarios are provided below.

 \textit{(Evaluation Scenario 1: Linear Probing)} The backbone network (i.e., SynthSleepNet w/o decoder) remained fixed in this scenario, while only the downstream classifier was trained.
 The evaluation aimed to determine the effectiveness of each SSL methodology in capturing representations of PSG data.